TuanHungVU1202/myCv/README.md

 **Jul 2019 - Apr 2020** Software Engineer @ [Contemi Vietnam](https://contemi.com)

-_Project Insurtech_: The system allows clients manage internal documents and interact with their customers digitally.
-Through the system, clients can view, search, filter, change status of claim requests and generate documents.
+_Project Insurtech_: The system allows clients to view, search, filter, change status of claim requests, generate documents and interact with their customers

 _Project DBS_: The system generate quotation and allows customers to purchase the insurance based on provided information
 - Developed and maintained REST API fulfilled requirements of clients, mostly in the insurance industry